Shia villages in Palestine: Mandates after World War I

+Historically, South Lebanon was deeply connected to Palestine’s coastal cities through trade, governance, and kinship, forming a tightly interwoven regional network.
 At the end of World War I, the British and French governments held most of the Levant under military occupation, with Britain controlling Palestine apart from the northernmost parts, and France controlling Syria and Lebanon.
 These were administered under the military Occupied Enemy Territorial Administrations (OETA).
 After the 1919 Treaty of Versailles prescribed the division of the region into mandates, it was decided at the San Remo conference of May 1920 that Britain would have the Mandate for Palestine while France would have the Mandate for Syria and Lebanon.
+The Shia villages in Palestine have long had strong social and commercial ties with southern Lebanon, especially with the predominantly Twelver Shia Muslim region of Jabal ʿAmil.
+However, the establishment of modern national borders disrupted these longstanding connections and complicated the social and legal identities that had existed prior to the Mandate period, while transforming the Southern Lebanon area into an economically isolated and impoverished periphery by cutting it off from its historical hinterland.